 d.
 Make sure that you do not have any “hold flags” so that you can be registered for the courses. ¡¡Muy importante!!

 e.
-Plan to attend the REQUIRED "Risk Management" meeting conducted by Dr. Melanie Marks: Tuesday, March 31, 4:00, Hiner 207.
+Plan to attend the REQUIRED "Risk Management" meeting (time and place TBA).
 Attendance at this meeting is REQUIRED by the International Affairs Office.
-You must be on time or your attendance will not count; Dr. Marks will take attendance and if you do not attend, you will not be allowed to study abroad.
+You must be on time or your attendance will not count; if you do not attend, you will not be allowed to study abroad.
 Make sure to bring with you the following information:

 · Your L number

 · Contact information for an alternate contact.